mkdosfs(8) - phpMan

 DESCRIPTION

-mkfs.fat is used to create an MS-DOS filesystem under Linux on a device (usually a disk
+mkfs.fat is used to create a FAT filesystem on a device or in an image file.
+DEVICE is

-partition).
-DEVICE is the special file corresponding to the device (e.g. /dev/sdXX).
+the special file corresponding to the device (e.g. /dev/sdXX) or the image file (which

 OPTIONS